KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 ### Run Performance Analyzer via Live Response

-It is also possible to run Performance Analyzer via Live Response, by creating a custom script and uploading it to the Live Response library. upload powershell to library remember the parameter get the file from C:\Temp
+It is also possible to run Performance Analyzer via Live Response, by creating a custom script and uploading it to the Live Response library.

+It is required to allow unsigned scripts to run this.

+upload powershell to library
+remember the parameter
+get the file from C:\Temp